 Refrigerant gas from the top of the freezer (2) passes through the suction accumulator (88), the heat exchanger (13), and to the compressor (3).
 Here the cool gas is compressed to a high temperature, high pressure gas which discharges through the oil separator (14) and into the condenser (15).
 In the condenser, heat is removed and the gas is condensed to a high temperature, high-pressure liquid.
 The high-pressure liquid goes through the accumulator boil out coil (88) and suction line heat exchanger (13) where it gives up heat to the suction gas for compressor protection.
 In addition, this liquid is subcooled and carried to the receiver (15R).
-Liquid refrigerant from the receiver flows through the filter/drier (46), thawing chamber (16), liquid feed solenoid valve ("A" valve) (20) and thermal expansion valve (17) into the freezer.
-The "A" solenoid is energized when the machine is in freeze cycle.
+Liquid refrigerant from the receiver flows through the filter/drier (46), thawing chamber (16), liquid feed solenoid valve ("A" valve) (20) and hand expansion valve (17) into the freezer.
+The float switch (22) is wired to the "A" solenoid valve (20).
+The float switch energizes and de-energizes the "A" solenoid in response to the level of refrigerant in the freezer.
 The cold liquid refrigerant enters the freezer where it absorbs heat from the circulating water.
 Cool gas is pulled out of the freezer at the suction outlet thereby completing the cycle.

 The freezing period is completed by action of the freezer pressure switch in the control panel.
 The water pump (6) is stopped and solenoid valve "A" (20) is closed.
 The thawing period then begins.
 Solenoid valve "D" (18) is opened, the cutter motor (5M) is started and the harvest (thaw) timer is activated.
 Warm gas from the receiver is discharged into the freezer through valve (18), thereby slightly thawing the outer edge of the ice, which drops on the rotating cutter for sizing.
-Air-cooled machines have a solenoid valve (53), sometimes referred to as the "X" valve, in the compressor discharge line, and a check valve (101) in the liquid return line to the receiver.
-These valves prevent the migration of refrigerant to the condenser when the machine is not operating.
+See "Freezer Period and Harvest Period" for more detailed description of operation.